-New products without sales history present a particular challenge to creating a demand forecast.
+New products without sales history present a particular challenge when creating a demand forecast.
 There are two approaches:

 Consider trends for other new product launches.

-As an example, previous product launches with gumballs, lollipops and licorice saw strong sales the first two or three months, then a drop off during the following months.
+As an example, previous product launches with gumballs, lollipops, and licorice saw strong sales in the first two or three months; then there was a drop off in sales during the following months.

-Applying that to our new product in jelly beans, we can estimate that there will be drop in sales after two to three months.
+Applying that to our new jelly beans product, we can estimate that there will be a drop in sales after two to three months.

-Look to sales trends within the same product category or brand.
+Look at sales trends within the same product category or brand.

-Is there a particular type of product that sells well during summer months?
-Or does one brand attract loyal buyers who will immediately consider a new release.
+Is there a particular type of product that sells well during the summer months?
+Or does one brand attract loyal buyers who will immediately consider a new release?

 How do you handle promotions when forecasting?